tdcosim/TDcoSim/docs/user_guide_using_tdcosim.md

-# How to use TDcoSim?
+# Using TDcoSim in Python scripts
 ### Importing TDcoSim
 The TDcoSim module can be imported and used like a normal Python module.
 Note that package name is in lower case.